-To reimagine the future of work we have to connect with nature and something that is already innate in us; the power to organise ourselves.
+To reimagine the future of work we need to connect with nature and something that is innate; the power to organise ourselves.
 As we begin to truly value our differences, we see demonstrations there are more human ways of organising to get work done.
 We’re witnessing a growing awareness as to how we change the way we organise for the better.
 We’re at a time now where this shift matters given the noticeable decline in wellbeing and productivity in our workplaces.

 A signpost to the future

-The scientific concept of emergence might provide us with a vision and a signpost to the future.
-An example of emergence in nature is a phenomenon you might see when watching a flock of birds fly in unison or a shoal of fish move in synchrony.
+The scientific concept of emergence provides us with a vision and a signpost to the future.
+An example of emergence in nature is the phenomenon you see when watching a flock of birds fly in unison or a shoal of fish move in synchrony.
 As we observe them, they appear to move as one larger organism.
 Whilst we might think there is one leader that others are following, it’s actually a bottom-up phenomenon.
 All the organisms are leading and behaving in harmony.
 They appear to be operating from one mind.

-Now imagine a world of work where everyone can lead… with opportunities to apply their strengths as needed at different times and in different ways.
-Imagine a future closer to the concept of emergence, where people have autonomy and are moving with unity.
+Now imagine a world of work where everyone can lead… with opportunities for each individual to apply their strengths as needed, at different times, and in different ways.
+Imagine a future closer to the concept of emergence, where people have autonomy and yet, are moving with unity.

-Before we contemplate that further we first have to understand what within us is getting in the way.
+Before we contemplate the idea of emergence further let’s understand what’s getting in the way.

 What’s getting in the way?